Restaurants in the Quad Cities have gotten creative with some of their food this Valentine’s Day

 But there are restaurants in the Quad Cities that have gotten creative with some of their food options.

-Giovanni Sgro is a third-generation co-owner of Antonella’s Pizzeria II in Davenport and says their heart shape pizza has grown in popularity.
+Giovanni Sgro is a third-generation co-owner of Antonella’s Pizzeria II in Davenport and says their heart-shaped pizza has grown in popularity.

-“It’s something that people love there’s just some uniqueness it’s not around you know it’s a heart people like that difference,” said Sgro.
+“It’s something that people love.
+There’s just some uniqueness.
+It’s not around, you know.
+It’s a heart.
+People love that difference,” said Sgro.

-Customers start ordering heart shape pizzas a week before Valentine’s Day but they’re not just sold on that special day, customers can order them throughout the year.
+Customers started ordering heart-shaped pizzas a week before Valentine’s Day, but they’re not just sold on that special day; customers can order them throughout the year.

-“We don’t have a deadline to it someone wants a heart shape pizza we hand roll our own dough here so if they wanted it in October we’ll roll it out no big deal to us because we do it by hand so no limitation, really,” said Sgro.
+“We don’t have a deadline to it.
+Someone wants a heart-shaped pizza, we hand roll our own dough here, so if they wanted it in October, we’ll roll it out.
+No big deal to us because we just do everything by hand, so no limitations, really,” said Sgro.

-Monica Lara is the owner of El Patron Express and says they’re known for its heart shape taco trays.
+Monica Lara is the owner of El Patron Express and says they’re known for their heart-shaped taco trays.

-“We got to celebrate our second season of heart shape taco trays and on Friday and Saturday we sold a total of 69 tacos trays which was really exciting for us and our team,” said Lara.
-“This year we introduced our small taco tray of only 8 tacos.”
+“We got to celebrate our second season of heart-shaped taco trays, and on Friday and Saturday, we sold a total of 69 tacos trays, which was really, really exciting for us and our team,” said Lara.
+“This year, we introduced our small taco tray of only eight tacos.”

 It all started when a customer ordered something different that wasn’t on the menu.

-“Last year we had a customer reach out to us and we were really nervous my husband and I had never really imagined what that would look like how we would get the shape but we went for it,” said Lara.
+“Last year, we had a customer reach out to us, and we were really nervous.
+My husband and I had never even imagined what that would look like, how we would get the shape, but we went for it,” said Lara.

 They hope people can find a way to celebrate Valentine’s Day.